The Tyranny of 'Weekend Plans'

 No, I haven't taken up skydiving.

-"I'm planning to stare at the ceiling for a few hours and see what ideas pop up" may not sound impressive, but it could be the birthplace of your next big breakthrough.
+"I'm planning to stare at the ceiling for a few hours and see what ideas pop up" isn't usually what the asker is expecting.

 For me, weekends aren't an escape from the 'real world'.
-They're an integral part of my growth and self-discovery journey.
+They're an integral part of my growth and self-discovery.
 My ideal weekend includes reflective journaling, diving into books and newsletters, an extended workout session doubling as moving meditation, writing and refining business ideas or creative projects.

 "Working on myself" encompasses a myriad of activities that society might not deem interesting or worthwhile, but are important to my journey.
-These pursuits don't fit neatly into the "fun plans" box that the weekend question assumes.
-They're ongoing projects, continuous self-improvement efforts, creative endeavors without a clear timeline.
-But they're the quiet building blocks of personal and professional growth.
+They don't fit neatly into the "fun plans" box that the weekend question assumes.

 Should we risk being genuine, even if it bores others?